Our brain is a complex piece of meat (some call it an organ) that has a way of either directing us to smart decisions or sending us off a cliff.

 I made a simple graphic that describes this flow of choices between short-term and long-term decisions:

-You Don't Need More Crap
+You Don't Need More Crap.

-Hyper-consumerism has become so common-place, that sometimes people are surprised when they see someone not buying as much stuff as possible.
+Hyper-consumerism has become so common-place that sometimes people are surprised when they see someone not buying as much stuff as possible.

 But more stuff is not going to make you happy.
 There is always something I can find that I didn't know I “needed” that I could easily justify buying.
-The stupid side of my brain wants me to think that making these purchases is going to make me happy.
+The stupid side of my brain wants me to think that making these purchases will make me happy.
 And they might bring me some enjoyment temporarily.
 But this will not last, and I will move onto the next item my heart desires.

 I don't need more stuff that ends up sitting in my garage or basement unused.
-I've spent too much time and money on things I don't utilize, that have drained our income.
+I've spent too much time and money on things I don't utilize that have drained our income.

 There is a place for “stuff” in our lives, but only if they are used and bring us value.

-I already have so many things I want to use, but don't use as much, because of the following:
+I already have so many things I want to use but don't use as much because of the following:

-- I forget I have that item
+- I forget I have that item.

-- My time is filled using or doing other things
+- My time is filled using or doing other things.

 - I can't find the item amongst all the other shit I have

-Looking at my life and how others are destroying their financial future, I'm often reminded about how we spend money to numb our lives.
+Looking at my life and how others are destroying their financial future, I'm often reminded how we spend money to numb our lives.